davidramiro/frigabun/README.md

 # frigabun

-Web service to allow FritzBox routers to update Gandi and Porkbun DNS entries when obtaining a new IP address.
+Web service to allow FritzBox routers to update Gandi, Cloudflare and Porkbun DNS entries when obtaining a new IP address.
-Uses the new LiveDNS API.
-Written in Go 1.20

 ## Requirements
-- A domain name on Gandi or Porkbun
+- A domain name on Gandi, Porkbun or Cloudflare
-- Gandi or Porkbun API credentials
+- Gandi, Porkbun or Cloudflare API credentials
 - FritzBox router with up-to-date firmware
 - Optional: To build or run manually: Go 1.20

 ## Set up service

 - Download the [latest](https://github.com/davidramiro/frigabun/releases/latest) release archive for your OS/arch
-- Unzip, rename `config.sample.yml` to `config.yml` (config is fine as default, if you want to run tests, fill in your API info)
+- Unzip, rename `config.sample.toml` to `config.toml`
+- Add credentials to the registrars you want to use and set `enabled` to `true`

+## Obtaining credentials

 ### Gandi